 Personally, I think that third-party social media management platforms are a life saver, but they’re not all created equal.
 That being said, as you could probably tell by the heading of this section, I’m a big fan of Sprout Social.
 First and foremost, it’s user-friendly and combines several social media channels into one convenient platform so you can easily schedule, monitor, and report on your work.
 There’s a multitude of reasons why I love this platform, but for the sake of not monopolizing your time, I’m going to highlight three:

 To me, social listening is synonymous with Twitter.
 I know a lot of people aren’t buying into Twitter’s marketing power, but I am and I think you should cash in too.
 Now, more than ever, there’s a shift in the way that brands use social media.
 It’s more than just pushing out content on a consistent basis.
-Social leans more in favor of engagement and for Twitter in particular, it’s being seen as an extension of a brand’s customer service department.
+Social leans more in favor of engagement and for Twitter, in particular, it’s being seen as an extension of a brand’s customer service department.
 That means that brands are actually responding to comments both good and bad from their target audience and are showing through their content that they’re actually listening.

 This is where Twitter’s Search functionality comes into play.
-I’ve talked about it before and it’s a feature that I think is worth mentioning again because it essentially gives you the chance to play Big Brother (in the non-creepy way) to better understand your target audience.
+I’ve talked about it before and it’s a feature that I think is worth mentioning again because it essentially gives you the chance to play Big Brother (in a non-creepy way) to better understand your target audience.
 Who are they?
 What do they like?
 What don’t they like?
 What are they talking about?
 When you deploy social listening on a consistent basis, you’ll be able to collect this information and leverage it to your advantage by creating content that directly addresses their pain points, questions, and opinions.

 It’s not like I’m delivering earth-shattering news when I say that Google Analytics is a robust reporting tool that you should add to your social media repertoire.
 But just to drive the point home, I’m going to explain why.
 As social media marketers, we rely on data to tell us what social media platforms are driving traffic and conversions.
 Did we receive a lot of traffic from Twitter last month that resulted in conversions?
 Did we have a positive ROI on our Facebook ad spend?
 Google Analytics provides these answers, and then some, to help keep us on track and in tune with what’s working and what’s not when it comes to our social media campaigns.